drojaazu/chrgfx/README.md

 # chrgfx
 Converts tile (CHR) based bitmap graphics from retro hardware systems, similar to Tile Layer Pro and such, with the ability to support a large amount of hardware through user-defined graphics definitions.

+## Building
+chrgfx requires libpng to be installed and uses CMake for the build system.
+From the root directory:

+    mkdir build && cd build
+    cmake ..
+    make
+    sudo make install

 ## Usage
 `--gfx-def`,`-G`